 Greenpoint Parks Community Stewardship Program

-|Project Lead:||Open Space Alliance for North Brooklyn|
+|Project Lead:||North Brooklyn Parks Alliance, formerly Open Space Alliance for North Brooklyn|

 |Project Partners:||McGolrick Park Neighborhood Alliance|

-|Project Location:||Monsignor McGolrick Park, Transmitter Park, Newtown Barge Park, and Greenpoint and American Playgrounds|
+|Project Location:||Monsignor McGolrick Park; WNYC Transmitter Park; Newtown Barge Park; and Greenpoint and American Playgrounds|

 In 2015, through a competitive process, North Brooklyn Parks Alliance (NBPA) received $99,000 in GCEF funding (and provided $30,000 in matching funds) to support the stewardship of Greenpoint parks and playgrounds.
 Major project activities included recruiting volunteers and managing volunteer events in the parks, and conducting park cleanup and planting events.
 The project also developed and delivered weekly educational programs on the natural resources of the parks and how to care for them to local youths, schools, and community groups.
 Further, the project established self-sustaining “Friends of Parks” groups at many Greenpoint parks, identified community leaders to advocate for their local parks, publicized park events, and gathered feedback from community members about the needs of individual parks.